tim123xyz/MidnightMiner_single/README.md

    ```bash
    ./setup-service.sh --workers 4 --install
    ```
+   This automatically:
+   - Creates a Python virtual environment (`venv/`) in the project directory
+   - Installs all required dependencies from `requirements.txt`
-   This creates the service configuration and installs it to systemd.
+   - Creates the service configuration and installs it to systemd

+   The service will use the virtual environment's Python interpreter, ensuring isolated dependencies.

 2. **Start the service**:
    ```bash